captn3m0/the-joy-of-software-development/security.md

 Hundreds of exploits and vulnerabilities are announced every week.
 These include vulnerabilies in softwares that you use daily: Windows, Twitter, Facebook, Chrome, Firefox and almost everything else.

-Platforms such has hackerone and bugcrowd have made reporting security bugs very easy these days.
+Platforms such has HackerOne and BugCrowd have made reporting security bugs very easy these days.
 This has also made them a very good medium for accessing recently announced reports.
 Follow these, and other mediums and stay updated on the new vulnerabilities that are announced daily.
+There are also a lot of announce-only mailing lists that specifically announce new CVEs and vulnerabilities.

 ### Learn the tools